- Terms are sometimes listed under the second word of the phrase you're looking for.

 |O||Back to top|

 A record of your courses, grades earned, units obtained towards degree, and more.
-If graduate schools or employers require your transcript, an official transcript is usually ordered through the Graduate Studies Office.Note: If you were a former University of Waterloo undergraduate student, your transcript will reflect your entire University of Waterloo academic record - graduate and undergraduate.
+If graduate schools or employers require your transcript, an official transcript is usually ordered through Graduate Studies and Postdoctoral Affairs.Note: If you were a former University of Waterloo undergraduate student, your transcript will reflect your entire University of Waterloo academic record - graduate and undergraduate.

 |Open classes only||This searching option will list only classes with spaces available to enrol in; that is, they aren't full.|